 Sometimes pregnancy can lead to medical conditions which may cause you or your baby harm.
 Signs and symptoms may vary, as may the treatment you receive.

-Vaginal bleeding is not normal in pregnancy and should never be ignored.
-Some causes of vaginal bleeding are more serious than others so it’s important to find the cause straight away.
-If bleeding occurs, contact your midwife, doctor or hospital immediately.
+Bleeding from the vagina at any time in pregnancy can be a dangerous sign.
+Some causes of bleeding are more serious than others, so it is important to find the cause straight away by contacting your midwife or doctor.

-Diabetes which occurs during pregnancy is known as gestational diabetes and it affects around five per cent of all pregnant women.
-It occurs because the pancreas is not producing enough insulin - a hormone which regulates the body's sugar, or glucose levels.
+Diabetes which occurs during pregnancy is known as gestational diabetes.
+It occurs because the pancreas is not producing enough insulin, a hormone which regulates the body’s sugar, or glucose, levels.

 Risk factors include:

-When you book for antenatal care your blood glucose levels will be tested.
-If you are diagnosed with gestational diabetes, you may be referred to a specialist clinic run by a diabetologist.
-This is to ensure your glucose control is regulated for the remainder of the pregnancy.
+During pregnancy, your blood glucose levels will be tested.
+If you are diagnosed with gestational diabetes, you may be referred to a specialist clinic.
+This is to make sure your glucose control is regulated for the rest of the pregnancy.

-During pregnancy your blood pressure will be checked at every antenatal appointment.
-Your urine will also be checked.
-This is because a rise in blood pressure and protein in the urine can be the first sign of pre-eclampsia which is brought on by pregnancy.
+Your blood pressure and urine will be checked at every antenatal appointment.
+A rise in blood pressure and protein in the urine can be the first sign of pre-eclampsia, which is brought on by pregnancy.

-It can run in families and occurs in around 10 per cent of pregnancies usually in the final three months and can be accompanied by generalised swelling called oedema.
+Pre-eclampsia occurs in around 10 per cent of pregnancies, usually in the final three months, and can be accompanied by a generalised swelling called oedema.

 Pre-eclampsia can cause fits in the mother (called eclampsia) and affects the baby’s growth.
-It is life-threatening if left untreated so that is why routine antenatal checks are so important.
+It is life-threatening if left untreated, which is why routine antenatal checks are so important.

-Treatment may start with rest at home, but some women need admission to hospital and medicines that lower high blood pressure.
-Occasionally, pre-eclampsia is a reason to deliver the baby early- this may be either by induction of labour or by caesarean section.
+Treatment may start with rest at home, but some women need admission to hospital and medicines that lower blood pressure.
+Occasionally, pre-eclampsia is a reason to deliver the baby early, this may be by induction of labour or by caesarean section.